What is the primary legislation governing insolvency and restructuring proceedings in your jurisdiction?

 All bankruptcy proceedings are supervised by the court that assigns a significant role to the bankruptcy manager, whose status and powers will differ on the stage of the bankruptcy procedure in question.

 - initiate and complete the procedure;

-- appoint the bankruptcy manager and relieve or suspend him or her from his or her obligations;
+- appoint a bankruptcy manager and relieve or suspend him or her from his or her obligations;

-- apply the amendments made in the restructuring plan; and
+- apply the amendments made in the restructuring plan/plan of external administration/plan of financial rehabilitation; and

 What is the extent of creditors’ involvement in restructuring procedures and what actions are they prohibited from taking against the company in the course of the proceedings?